With a land area of 4821 square kilometers and a coastline 261 kilometers long, Bohol is the tenth largest island of the Philippines.

 5. Candijay Rice Terraces

 Rice terraces are an undeniable itinerary staple when you are traveling to the Philippines, but only a few know the fun in visiting the underrated gem of Bohol, i.e., Candijay Rice Terraces.
 You can find 60-foot tall Can-Umantad Falls here which is amongst the tallest falls in Bohol.
 The place has few other admirable sites too, like Kantaligsok Peak, Boongon Swip, Canawa Cold Spring, Danicop Jorge Brook, Candijay Mangrove Forest, etc.

 6. Alicia Hills

 Though it is not as popular or symmetrical as chocolate hills, Alicia hills take pride in its untouched character.
 This key feature is evident in its gorgeous ridges and local flavors, like rice paddies, etc. One can not get enough of lauding the beautiful landscape while hiking in the seemingly endless hills.
-Spare yourself the trouble with the routes and carry a scratch map deluxe edition.

 7. Anda beaches